How Realtors Can Tailor Their Marketing for Buyers vs. Sellers

 4. Overhaul Your Website

-Your realtor website is likely going to be the first stop for all your leads — buyers AND sellers.
+Your real estate agent website is likely going to be the first stop for all your leads — buyers AND sellers.
 So why do so many realtor websites seem to prioritize buyers only?

 “Find your dream home” and “Hot listings” often take up prime real estate (sorry, we couldn’t help it) on the homepage, while calls-to-action for sellers get buried elsewhere.